 What will I be expected to do?

-You may have the opportunity to take part in a range of studies.
-Some of these may involve you filling in a questionnaire about your life or the care you receive.
-Others may be trying out an exciting new treatment which would involve more of your time.
-With any study, our staff make it as easy and convenient as possible for you to take part.
+You may be able to take part in a range of studies.
+Some of these may involve you filling in a questionnaire about your life or the care you receive, others may be trying out an exciting new treatment which would involve more of your time.
+With any study, we make it as easy and convenient as possible for you to take part.

 How will it affect my care?